Letter from Reuben Hedlock, 10 April 1846

 Excerpt:

-Best to poisen the minds of the Saints against us and the twelve But their Race is Nearly Run the Liverpool Conference Remains in about the same state as when you left, the Diffacultys in the Isle of Man has Resulted in cuting of Brother Mancesster and Sister Mairs they are auer great opposers many have come into the church in the Island since the triming up of the church Brother Banks Has Left Edinburgh and is in Liverpool the church in Edinburgh is in Rather an ...
+Best to poisen the minds of the saints against us and the twelve But their Race is Nearly Run the Liverpool conference Remains in about the same state as when you left, the Diffacultys in the Isle of Man has Resulted in cuting of Brother Mancecsster and Sister Mairs they are auer great opposers many have come into the church in the Island since the triming up of the church Brother Banks Has Left Edinburgh and is in Liverpool the church in Edinburgh is in Rather an ...

 • Page 4